msgalenwhite/wedding-site/README.md

 ## To-Do:

-- Come up with overall aesthetic
-- Change px to % in CSS for Card
+CHANGES TO DESIGN FORM:
+  - DROP-DOWN

-- Have multiple card type options
+    - card type (have options pull from dataset)

+  - UP-AND-DOWN
+    - +Actions
+    - +Cards
+    - +Buys
+    - Cost

-  - alter form
+  - PREVIEWS
-  - alter CSS for each card type (they're close but not exact)

-- Work on Deck Container so it displays all of the cards
+    - show what image the user has selected via Url
+    - MAYBE - instead of a preview page, the user could view the card immediately while they're designing it

+CHANGES TO SCSS:
+  - For Card display:
+    - Change px to %

+CHANGES TO DECK CONTAINER:
   - Clicking on a single card will take you to its page
       - Card's page will have its own route
       - Card's page will have a link to edit it
         - fetch specific card from json
         - function to remove old card and replace it

-- Make forms more useable on mobile
-  - Change Cost to a field with +/- buttons
+NEW THINGS TO LEAN:
-  - Have Potions
+ - Jest
+    - learn and write tests